 CBD, which constitutes a $2,770.8 million global market, appears to improve the tolerability of traditional epilepsy medications when consumed in conjunction with traditional over-the-counter (OTC) prescription drugs.
 What’s more, researchers say that “artisanal CBD” can ease a range of psychiatric symptoms, including anxiety.

-Although the study failed to highlight a noticeable difference in seizure control amongst cannabinoid consumers and non-consumers, study authors confirm that “both groups included a high number of individuals with no past month seizures.”
+Although the study failed to highlight a noticeable difference in seizure control among cannabinoid consumers and non-consumers, study authors confirm that “both groups included a high number of individuals with no past month seizures.”

 “These findings further emphasize the need for controlled research to determine optimal CBD product types, doses, and concomitant use of other medications that maximize possible clinical benefit while minimizing potential risks,” reads an excerpt from the report.
-The study into artisanal CBD and epilepsy, titled, “Cross-sectional and longitudinal evaluation of cannabidiol (CBD) product use and health among people with epilepsy,” was published Tuesday, July 27.

-Funded by Realm of Caring—a non-profit organization committed to redefining cannabis through research and education—this study on CBD and epilepsy was carried out as part of a joint effort with Johns Hopkins University School of Medicine researchers.
+Funded by Realm of Caring—a nonprofit organization committed to redefining cannabis through research and education—this study on CBD and epilepsy was carried out as part of a joint effort with Johns Hopkins University School of Medicine researchers.
 A specific type of CBD was focused on for the investigation.
 It goes by the name of “artisanal CBD.”

 Unlike “pharmaceutical CBD”—which contains zero traces of the psychoactive compound THC (tetrahydrocannabinol) and has been FDA-approved to treat Dravet syndrome and Lennox-Gastaut syndrome—artisanal CBD is non-mechanized and usually contains variable amounts of CBD and THC.